Need a crash course on Bitcoin layers?

 Governance Tokens

-Sometimes, governance tokens are combined with utility tokens (so the same token offers both functionality and voting rights), and in some apps and protocols, token holders can also delegate their voting rights to other users.
+In many cases, the blockchain’s native token is used to make governance decisions for an ecosystem - such as the Token House in Optimism’s governance process or coin-weighted community polls such as Zcash’s Founder’s Reward discussions.
+Similarly, governance tokens are often combined with utility tokens (so the same token offers both functionality and voting rights for a particular app).
+In some apps and protocols, token holders can also delegate their voting rights to other users.

 Non-Fungible Tokens (NFTs)

 An NFT is a one-of-a-kind digital asset that can be verified as the original.
-At the core of the NFT concept lies the idea of non-fungibility.
-Most other tokens are fungible, meaning that they are interchangeable (like fiat—a $1 bill can be swapped with any other $1 bill and the value is the same).
+At the core of the NFT concept is the idea of fungibility.
+Most other tokens (cryptocurrencies, stablecoins, utility tokens, etc) are fungible, meaning that they are interchangeable (like fiat—a $1 bill can be swapped with any other $1 bill, and the value and function is the same).
 In contrast, NFTs are unique: each asset is a 1 of 1 and can be verified on-chain.

-The uniqueness of each NFT makes it possible to create digital scarcity and enables all kinds of use cases, ranging from art collections like Megapont to identity solutions like BNS (your_name.btc).
-These assets are liquid and can be traded just like physical goods or a currency, but you are able to verify their authenticity.
+The uniqueness of each NFT makes it possible to leverage digital scarcity and enables all kinds of use cases, ranging from art collections like Megapont to identity solutions like BNS (your_name.btc).
+These assets are liquid and can be traded just like physical goods or a currency, but you are able to verify their authenticity and trace their provenance.

 Privacy Coins

-Privacy or anonymous coins are digital assets that enable users to hide their transactions.
-Blockchains by default make all transactions open to the public—anyone can see the sender, recipient, amount sent, and other metadata of a cryptocurrency transaction.
-This creates a need for solutions that can mask that data and provide better privacy and anonymity to users.
+Privacy or anonymous coins are digital assets that enable users to hide their onchain footprint.
+Blockchains are public-ledger technologies, which mean that by default, all transactions are observable to the public—anyone can see the sender, recipient, amount sent, and other metadata of the transaction.
+This creates a need for solutions that can mask that data and provide better privacy and anonymity to onchain users.

 That’s where privacy coins come in.
 These tokens protect user identity and behavior by making it much more difficult, or even impossible, to know the originating wallet for a transaction, how much was sent, and who the recipient is.
-To do this, privacy tokens use a range of tactics, from Ring Signatures or stealth addresses, to batching transacstions and zero-knowledge proofs.
+To do this, privacy tokens use a range of cutting-edge cryptography, from Ring Signatures or stealth addresses, to batching transactions and zero-knowledge proofs.
 Examples of privacy coins include Monero and Zcash

 The privacy created by these tokens aids financial freedom by preventing third parties from monitoring or tracking users’ transactions.
 Financial privacy also makes users less vulnerable to extortion or blackmail.